isomerpages/moe-crescentgirlssch/_our-holistic-curriculum/Character and Citizenship Edu/Sexuality Education.md

 skills of responsible decision-making, negotiation and assertiveness, based on the values which students have been brought up with, in the family and the community.
-The training for teachers who conduct the classroom-based lesson is provided for by MOE.
+The training for teachers who conduct the classroom-based lesson is provided by MOE.
 <br>
 <br>
 </p>